Miri Regev: Ministry of Transport, National Infrastructure and Road Safety

 In May 2020, Regev was offered the portfolio of Ministry of Transport, National Infrastructure and Road Safety for the first half of the 35th government of Israel and the portfolio of foreign minister during the second half of the incoming government's term.
 She was sworn in to this position on 17 May 2020.
 She was replaced by Merav Michaeli following the formation of the 36th government on 14 June 2021.

 On 29 December 2022, Regev was appointed the position for a second time by Benjamin Netanyahu during the formation of the thirty-seventh government of Israel.

+In May 2024, Channel 13 aired a report where the former Ministry of Transport chief of professional staff accused Regev of politicising the Ministry, giving preferential treatment to localities with higher levels of Likud support and to Likud activists.
+In early June 2024, the Lahav 433 unit of the Israel Police raided the Ministry's offices as part of an investigation into corruption following the Channel 13 report.

 Likud leadership bid

-On August 14, 2021, Regev announced that she will run to succeed Netanyahu as leader of Likud.
-Stressing her Sephardi background, she stated "“The time has come to have a Sephardi prime minister, I think the Likud rank and file must vote this time for someone who represents their class, their ethnicity and their agenda."
+On 14 August 2021, Regev announced that she would run against Netanyahu as leader of Likud.
+Stressing her Sephardi background, she stated "The time has come to have a Sephardi prime minister, I think the Likud rank and file must vote this time for someone who represents their class, their ethnicity and their agenda."
 She also stated that she would not run against Netanyahu.
 She also made it clear that if she does not become leader of Likud, she may form a new party.

-Views

-Illegal immigration
+Political views and positions

+Gregg Carlstrom of The Atlantic described Regev in 2016 as "an acrimonious populist, who occasionally draws comparisons to Donald Trump."

 In May 2012, at a demonstration against illegal immigrants in Tel Aviv, Regev said that "Sudanese infiltrators are a cancer in the nation's body".
 She later said that the quote was misrepresented, and, while justifying the comparison, apologized for seeming to compare human beings to cancer.

-LGBT rights

-Regev met with LGBT community members of her party, and said (in parallel to social activism), that "not only the left can support and embrace the gay community".
+In a 2012 interview, in response to criticism alleging that her views were totalitarian, Regev said that she was "happy to be a fascist".
+In 2016, fellow Likud legislator Gila Gamliel called comments by Regev advocating for state control over the content of a public broadcasting company "borderline fascist".
+Benjamin Netanyahu has defended Regev from charges of fascism, stating that "'there was a tendency within the left to denigrate opponents as fascist'.
+It is a derogatory name [used] by the left for its enemies."